cathei/Svelto.ECS.Schema/docs/basic-state-machines.md

 You can also use special `config.AnyState` property to define Transition from any States.

 ### Adding Callbacks
 If you want to set Component values when Transition happens, you can define `ExecuteOnEnter` and `ExecuteOnExit` Callbacks.
-Also remember to add `IEntityRow<Component>` to your `IRow`, for each Component you'll use.
+Also remember to add `ISelectorRow<Component>` to your `IRow`, for each Component you'll use.
 ```csharp
 stateSpecial
     .ExecuteOnEnter((ref TriggerComponent trigger) => trigger.value = false)